Fairer and Healthier Communities

 There are a number of substance use education and prevention initiatives in Highland, highlighted in this resource produced by the NHS Highland Health Improvement team.

 The Highland Substance Awareness Toolkit is an online resource for young people, parents / carers, and professionals, providing information about tobacco, alcohol and drugs.
 Lesson plans are available within the ‘Professionals’ section.
-Within the toolkit is the Young People’s Substance Use Pathway, highlighting interventions and support at various levels of substance use and the Substance Misuse Framework, a resource for schools linking educational activities to health and wellbeing outcomes within Curriculum for Excellence, ensuring age appropriate input.
+Within the toolkit is the Young People’s Prevention and Education Model, highlighting interventions and support at various levels of substance use and the Highland Substance Awareness: Prevention and Education Framework, a resource for schools linking educational activities to health and wellbeing outcomes within Curriculum for Excellence, ensuring age appropriate input.
 Further information is available on our dedicated web page.

 A literature review ‘What works’ in drug education and prevention? published in 2016 examines the evidence of effectiveness of different types of drug prevention and education for children and young people, principally that which is delivered in schools.